-We will continue to review the outturn position against the forecasts produced during the year to inform our view on the robustness of financial management and monitoring information, and consider how financial monitoring reports have developed based on our recommendation in our 2018/19 Annual Audit Report.
-We will also consider the ongoing robustness of the financial regulations established by the IJB.
+We will continue to review the outturn position against the forecasts produced during the year to inform our view on the robustness of financial management and monitoring information.
+There will be continued focus regarding the impact of Covid-19 on the IJB's financial management arrangements, including remote working and working from home.